gitaaron/rfm7/meetings/progress_3.md

       * how often is the 'closest' (geographically and by network latency) not fetched?

       * how would fetching from the closest impact latency?

+* what are all of the config options?